snarkyboojum/astro_solver/README.md

 This library provides a simple and fast software astrometric solver, implemented in Rust.

-The Gaia Catalogue is used for as an up to date, comprehensive and accurate astrometric reference catalogue.
+The Gaia Catalogue is used as an up-to-date, comprehensive and accurate astrometric reference catalogue.
 The model returned is based on the World Coordinate System (WCS), which is a simple linear model.
 Eventually a more sophisticated method, perhaps based on Simple Imaging Polynomial (SIP) might be implemented.

 ## Objectives